ToniDimitrov/MoneyMovement/README.md

 You will need Node, Watchman, the React Native command line interface, Xcode and CocoaPods.

 While you can use any editor of your choice to develop your app, you will need to install Xcode in order to set up the necessary tooling to build your React Native app for iOS.

+### Yarn

+Yarn is a package manager for your code.
+It allows you to use and share (e.g. JavaScript) code with other developers from around the world.
+Yarn does this quickly, securely, and reliably so you don’t ever have to worry.

+We recommend installing Yarn by going through  [Yarn installation](https://classic.yarnpkg.com/lang/en/docs/install).

 ### Node & Watchman

 We recommend installing Node and Watchman using  [Homebrew](http://brew.sh/).
 Run the following commands in a Terminal after installing Homebrew: